 - “Service” means the Apollo platform service offerings to which Subscriber subscribes, as specified in the Service Order, and the accompanying Documentation.

-- “Service Order” means the service order executed between Subscriber and SDI (or an Agency or other certified reseller) for the purchase of the Service and, if applicable, Professional Services.
+- “Service Order” means the service order executed between Subscriber and SDI (or an Agency or other certified reseller) for the purchase of the Service subscription and, if applicable, Professional Services.

 - “SDI IP” means the Service, the Documentation, the SDI Systems, SDI’s Confidential Information and any and all information, data (other than Subscriber Data), documents, materials, works, and other content, devices, methods, processes, hardware, software, technologies and inventions, including any deliverables, technical or functional descriptions, requirements, plans, or reports, that are provided or used by SDI in connection with the Service or the Professional Services, and all related Intellectual Property.
 For the avoidance of doubt, SDI IP includes Aggregated Data and any information, data, or other content derived from SDI’s monitoring of access to or use of the Service but does not include Subscriber Data.